wbcbz7/sndlib-watcom/README.md

 # .: (the almighty) 32-bit MS-DOS digital sound library for Open Watcom C++ :.

-totally work in progress
+currently in a **alpha** state, work in progress

 current features:

 * broad sound device support (from tiny PC Honker, Covox and Sound Blaster cards to HD Audio codecs, see below for the full list)
-* easy API (comparable to other audio libraries, like ProtAudio)
+* easy API (comparable to other audio libraries, like PortAudio)
 * IRQ0 free! (except for Covox and PC Speaker, of course)
 * high compatibility with any DOS environments, from pure DOS to Windows 9x.
 * comes with a couple of examples (background .wav and MP2 players)
 * still not quite stable :)

---wbcbz7 o9.o6.2o22
+--wbcbz7 16.o8.2o22